1919 Polish coup attempt in Lithuania: Preparations

 After the failure of Wasilewski's diplomatic mission, Polish newspapers increased their anti-Lithuanian propaganda.
 They said that the Council of Lithuania was a pro-German puppet, ignoring popular wishes for a union with Poland as such union would break German influence in the state.
 The Polish media further reported on growing antigovernmental sentiment among the Lithuanians.
 This information was in line with the Polish plans to present the coup as an initiative by the local population to free Lithuania from German domination.
 While the plotters counted on military intervention by regular Polish troops, the Polish government maintained it had not inspired the coup.
 The official goal of the Polish plan was to "1) create an independent Lithuania, powerful, truly democratic, connected voluntarily with Poland in a union, with as much internal autonomy as possible and 2) acceptance of the Polish minority in Lithuania as a partner in the Lithuanian government and recognition of the Polish language as equal to the Lithuanian language in Lithuania."

 The PMO recruited Lithuanian activists Stanisław Narutowicz, Juozas Gabrys, Jurgis Aukštuolaitis, and Klemensas Vaitiekūnas.
 On 20–22 August 1919, Wasilewski and Tadeusz Kasprzycki together with Narutowicz and Aukštuolaitis planned out the coup details.
 During the coup, scheduled for the night from 28 to 29 August, the rebels were to capture Kaunas and hold it until the arrival of the Polish regular units invited to protect the city.
 The Council of Lithuania and the Lithuanian government was to be deposed and replaced by a pro-Polish cabinet.
 General Silvestras Žukauskas was to be installed as a military dictator of the new Lithuanian government, with Aukštuolaitis as his second-in-command and Narutowicz as the head of the civilian government.
 General Žukauskas, then chief commander of the Lithuanian forces, was not aware of the coup, but was known for his generally friendly attitude towards Poland and was expected to support the aftermath.
 Other posts were reserved for Mykolas Biržiška, Jonas Vileišis, Steponas Kairys, Juozas Tūbelis and others, similarly unaware of the coup.
-Aukštuolaitis was given 800,000 and promised another 300,000 German marks to finance the coup.
+Aukštuolaitis was given 800,000 German marks and promised another 300,000 to finance the coup.